richardschoen/howtostuff/using_nfs_based_image_catalogs_for_backups.md

    ENDPGM
 ```

-This CL code can be saved into e.&thinsp;g. ''qgpl/qclsrc.prepsav21'', compiled, and run manually after the you manually have created the new full save image.
+This CL code can be saved into e.g. ```qgpl/qclsrc.prepsav21```, compiled, and run manually after the you manually have created the new full save image.

 Since Save 21 is an inherently manual process, four steps are necessary:
 * Create the new full save image, and an appropriate entry in ''VOLUME_LIST'':